mbevand/florida-covid19-line-list-data/README.md

-The end result is a simple tool that can not only predict deaths up to ~19.2 days ahead of time, but can also estimate *past* deaths accurately: notice how the colored curves in the generated chart follow closely the black curve (actual deaths.)
+The end result is a simple tool that can not only predict deaths up to ~19.2 days ahead of time, but can also estimate *past* deaths accurately: notice how the colored curves in the generated chart follow closely the observed deaths.

-Historical data for actual deaths was fetched from the [New York Times Covid-19 data repository][nyt] and was saved in the file [data_deaths/fl_resident_deaths.csv](data_deaths/fl_resident_deaths.csv).
+Historical data for observed deaths was fetched from the [New York Times Covid-19 data repository][nyt] and was saved in the file [data_deaths/fl_resident_deaths.csv](data_deaths/fl_resident_deaths.csv).
 Death data is only used to draw the black curve.
 It is *not* used in the forecasts based on CFR models #1 through #4.
 Actual deaths are only used